Warbirds and Airshows

 Warbird Sightings WWII US Air-Air Victories Guest Photos Indiana Warbirds Featured Photos Other Items Links

-It doesn't get much better than this!
-Vietnam pilot rescue with O-1, O-2, and UH-1 plus smoke from the pyro all in front of the crowd.
-Everyone stood or sat on their parent's shoulders for this exciting part of the 25th Wings over Houston Air Show.
+It doesn't get much better than this!!!
+Vietnam pilot rescue with O-1, O-2, and UH-1 among other warbirds plus smoke from the pyro all in front of the crowd.
+Everyone stood or sat on their parent's shoulders for this exciting part of the 25th Wings over Houston Air Show in 2009.

 What this website is all about:

 • Photo-documentation of warbirds at airshows and other aviation events - This will include not only the fighters and bombers that are so often photographed, but also the often overlooked trainers, transports and liaisons.
-There are photos from the different aviation events I have been to in 2007, 2008 and 2009.
-There will be at least one photograph of every warbird at an event featured on the respective airshow page.
+There are photos from the different aviation events I have been to in 2007, 2008, 2009, 2010, 2011, 2012 and 2013.
+There will be an attempt to have at least one photograph of every warbird at an event featured on the respective airshow page.
 Other websites that photograph airshows usually feature aerobatic, modern military and the jet teams with some warbirds.
 We do warbirds only.
 That's what we are all about.

 • WWII Manufacturing Sites - This is to my knowledge the most extensive and well documented data on where and how many aircraft were built in the US during WWII.
 It not only includes fixed wing aircraft but gliders, helicopters, airships, engines and propellers.
 There is also a page on Canadian aircraft as many US designs were license built in Canada along with their own designs.
 As I travel about the country I have also been taking photos of the plants that still exist.
 Many of these were built expressly for the aircraft companies in the early forties to meet the demand for warplanes and several still exist and are in use today.